ImDhairya/GIT-COHORT/Assignments/Git and Github.md

 > `git add myfile.txt`

-This will put the myfile.txt into the staging area where it will be ready to be ready a commit.
+This will add myfile.txt to the staging area, making it ready for a commit.

 > `git add .`